 MacCan Spelling Variations

-Ireland was not standardized in the Middle Ages.
+Just like the English language, the Gaelic language of Ireland was not standardized in the Middle Ages.
 Therefore, one's name was often recorded under several different spellings during the life of its bearer.
 Spelling variations revealed in the search for the origins of the MacCan family name include MacCann, MacCanna, MacCan, MacAnn, MacAn and others.

-Early Notables of the MacCan family (pre 1700)
+Early Notables of the MacCan family

-Migration of the MacCan family to the New World and Oceana
+Migration of the MacCan family

 Death and immigration greatly reduced Ireland's population in the 19th century.
 For the native Irish people poverty, hunger, and racial prejudice was common.
 Therefore, thousands left their homeland to seek opportunity in North America.
 Those who survived the journey and the quarantine camps to which they arrived, were instrumental towards building the strong developing nations of the United States and the future Canada.
 By far, the largest influx of Irish settlers occurred with Great Potato Famine during the late 1840s.
 These were employed as construction or factory workers.
 An examination of passenger and immigration lists has shown early immigrants bearing the name MacCan: Arthur, Bernard, Charles, Edward, Francis, Henry, Hugh, James, John, Mary, Michael, Owen, Patrick, Peter, Roger, Thomas and William MacCann, who all arrived in Philadelphia between 1840 and 1860.